 - Entry into Psychology 400-level normally requires a major in Psychology, a B+ average or higher in Psychology 300-level papers, and a pass in PSYC 311 Quantitative Methods.
 We highly recommend that students have completed PSYC 310.
 Students from other universities must show evidence of an equivalent level of competence.

-PSYC 495 Coordinator for second semester 2019: Dr Richard Linscott (email@example.com)
+PSYC 495 Coordinator: Dr Richard Linscott (email@example.com)

 - More information link